Brian Shambo Merrill Lynch – Lacks Business Ethics (Updated 2023)

 Reasons to Avoid Brian Shambo Merrill Lynch

-There, you can learn about their past employers, their state licenses, how many years of experience they have, and the legal conflicts they have faced in their careers.
+You can learn about their past employers, their state licenses, their years of experience, and the legal conflicts they have faced in their careers.
 The FINRA BrokerCheck listing of Brian Shambo Merrill Lynch reveals one legal conflict.

 It occurred on 1-19-2016.
-Here, the client alleged that Brian made unsuitable investment recommendations from March 2015 to January 2016.
+The client alleged that Brian made unsuitable investment recommendations from March 2015 to January 2016.

-Merrill Lynch denied this complaint and claim that it was without merit.
+Merrill Lynch denied this complaint and claimed that it was without merit.

 The client hadn’t specified any damages.

 It’s quite difficult for such disputes to end in the client’s favor.
-That’s because advisors like Brian make you sign multiple waivers at the beginning of your professional relationship with them.
-These waivers free them from any accountability in case they give you unsuitable recommendations and cause you losses.
+That’s because advisors like Brian make you sign multiple waivers at the beginning of your professional relationship.
+These waivers free them from any accountability if they give you unsuitable recommendations and cause losses.

 Charging Hidden Fees